 So, how much is it actually going to cost me?

-How much your insurance costs depends on a range of factors and finding the right comprehensive car insurance takes time.
+How much your car insurance costs depends on a range of factors and finding the right comprehensive car insurance takes time.
 Insurers determine your level of risk and the premium you pay by looking at various indicators.
 So, how much does comprehensive car insurance cost?
 It depends on you and your car.

 The following can affect your car insurance premiums: